meteoscientific/website/src/pages/donate.md

 ### Fund the OUI

-You can just buy DC online and delegate them to the MetSci **OUI** (Organizational Unit Identifier).
+Buy DC online and delegate them to the MetSci **OUI** (Organizational Unit Identifier).
 You're basically adding DC so I don't have to keep the thing topped up.

 Here are the official instructions:
 [Delegate DC to An OUI](https://docs.helium.com/iot/run-an-lns/fund-an-oui)